triton-inference-server/server/README.rst

   now uses significantly less memory while delivering higher performance.

-* The ensemble scheduler is now more flexible in allowing batching and non-batching models to be composed together in and ensemble.
+* The ensemble scheduler is now more flexible in allowing batching and non-batching models to be composed together in an ensemble.

 * The ensemble scheduler will now keep tensors in GPU memory between models when possible.
 Doing so significantly increases performance of some ensembles